cloudmesh-community/hid-sp18-508/cluster/mongodb.md

 A mongodb can create multiple database.
 The default database in MongoDB is "db", which is stored in the data directory.
 A single instance of MongoDB can accommodate multiple independent databases, each with its own set and permissions, and different databases are also placed in different files.
 "show dbs" can show all database list.

-MongoDB is an open-source document database and NoSQL database, which is written in C++.
-A document is a set of key-value pairs.
-The table shows the difference between RDBMS terminology and MongoDB.

 ### Advantages of MongoDB over RDBMS